robertmuth/Cwerg/CodeGenX64/README.md

 ### Legalization (before regalloc): conversions to two address form

-On the other hand we need to rewrite Cwerg instructions to match one of the two patterns below:
+However we do need to rewrite the three address Cwerg instructions to match one of the two x86 patterns from below:

 1. `regA` `regA` `imm`
 2. `regA` `regA` `regB`  (or `regA` `regA` `regA` )